husarion/rosbot_webui/README.md

 # ROSbot_webui

-This repository contains interface, which enable you to use web browser to control ROSbot or other ROS comaptible device.
+This repository contains interface, which enable you to use web browser to control ROSbot or other ROS compatible device.

 Interface is based on [RobotWebTools project](https://github.com/RobotWebTools).